hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 These are simply explosive slit bombs.They were popular until the Federre war, but over-use has now made them a luxury.

+## Defense
+### Force Field Gel

+The only known defense that is completely impregnable is the Force Field Gel.This is a defense that only Rescueland has, though many have attempted to get some.
+NOTHING can get in OR out, effectivly taking you out of the battle.
+Thus, many battleships only use this when they are damaged or a retreat is required.
+Another anomaly about them is that they behave like non-newtonian substances.
+The faster something hits the forcefield, the more energy is absorbed into the forcefield and not the object inside.

+#### The process of harvesting FFG

+It is harvested from a wellon Rescueland.
+The dimensions of the well are 1m-1m-5km to the exact planck.
+When the gel is taken, the well always refills itself over the period of a Rescueland day.
+There is no clear source.
+The gel also doesn't seem to be made of atoms, no matter how closley studied.

+#### Activating the FF

+Once the Force Field is ready to be activated, it is ejected as a very thin tube.
+It spreads out until it surrounds the entire ship, where it solidifies and becomes solid, making the object inside impenetrable.
+The entire process takes about 1 second, but the FF protecting Rescueland takes several minutes to put up.

+One limitation is that it needs to be taken down every 10 years.
+This is because one weakness of the FFG is time.
+After 50 years, cracks start to apear on the shield and, after 100, the forcefield cracks apart and dissipates.

+### Plasma Force Fields

+## Engines

+There are many different types and colours of engine each with different properties and price.

+### Engine Colours
+#### good

+- green = most concentrated engine
+- red = most powerful engine
+- yellow = most compact engine
+- blue = fastest startup engine
+- orange = most common engine

+#### bad

+- pink = fastest engine
+- purple = hottest engine
+- brown = cheapest engine
+- black = quietest engine

+### Engine Types